futo-org/polycentric/README.md

 The server architecture itself is intended to handle millions of users and is not limited to a single node.
 The core server process is intended to be horizontally scaled behind a load balancer, utilize a cluster for search, a database with replicas, object storage for large files, and a distributed caching layer.
 While it is possible to run small single node instances, handling large numbers of users requires following a standard modern system architecture.

+## Project layout

+Polycentric is split into a variety of Typescript packages, and a Rust backend.
+Aspects like persistence are abstracted away allowing browsers to use `IndexedDB` while desktop or bots use `LevelDB`.

+- Browser client `./packages/polycentric-web` which depends on `polycentric-react`
+- Desktop client `./packages/polycentric-desktop` which depends on `polycentric-react`
+- React UI `./packages/polycentric-react` which depends on `polycentric-core`
+- Bot client `./packages/polycentric-bot` which depends on `polycentric-core`
+- Core logic `./packages/polycentric-core`
+- Server implementation `./server`

 ## Inspirational work

 * [Secure Scuttlebutt](https://scuttlebutt.nz/)